-Forza X1, Inc.: Forza X1 Receives Order from OneWater Marine Indicating its Intention to Initially Purchase 100 Units of the Company's 22-foot Electric Boats
+Forza X1, Inc.: Forza X1 Receives Order from OneWater Marine Indicating its Intention to Initially Purchase 100 Units of the Company's 22-Foot Electric Boats

-FORT PIERCE, FL / ACCESSWIRE / June 9, 2023 / Forza X1, Inc. (Nasdaq:FRZA) ("Forza," the "Company"), a developer of electric sport boats aimed at promoting sustainable recreational boating, announced today that it received an initial purchase order from OneWater Marine, Inc. (Nasdaq:ONEW) indicating its intention to purchase 100 units of the Company's upcoming 22-foot electric monohull boat.
-As Forza gets into commercialization, the order could equate to approximately $12,000,000 in revenue.
+FORT PIERCE, FL / ACCESSWIRE / June 12, 2023 / Forza X1, Inc. (Nasdaq:FRZA) ("Forza," the "Company"), a developer of electric sport boats aimed at promoting sustainable recreational boating, announced today that it received an initial purchase order indicating its intention to purchase 100 units of its upcoming 22-foot electric monohull boat from OneWater Marine, Inc. (Nasdaq:ONEW).
+As Forza gets into commercialization, the order could equate to approximately $12,000,000 in revenue for Forza.

 OneWater is one of the largest recreational boat retailers in the United States.
 OneWater engages primarily in the retail sale, brokerage, and service of new and pre-owned boats, motors, trailers, and the sale of marine parts and accessories and offers slip and storage accommodations in certain locations.
 It currently operates a total of 100 retail locations, twelve distribution centers/warehouses, and multiple online marketplaces in 20 states, several of which are in the top twenty states for marine retail expenditures.